95

 MM2H Requirements (2026)

-- Minimum stay: 90 cumulative days per year
+- Minimum stay: 90 cumulative days per year for participants under 50

 - Social visit pass: Many nationalities get 90-day visa-free entry.
 Some retirees do quarterly border runs, though this is not a long-term residency solution.